SpongePowered/VanillaGradle/README.md

 **VanillaGradle** is a toolchain for *Minecraft: Java Edition* that provides a workspace to interact with the game using official mappings provided by Mojang Studios.
 This plugin requires at least Gradle 6.7 and Java 8 to run, though it is only actively tested against the latest release of every major Gradle series supported (currently 6.x and 7.x).

+**VANILLAGRADLE IS NOT DESIGNED AND IS NOT GENERALLY USEFUL FOR END-USER USE.
+IT IS FOR TOOLING AND PLATFORM DEVELOPERS WHO HAVE A SOLID WORKING KNOWLEDGE OF GRADLE ONLY!**

 ### Documentation

 The main documentation for **VanillaGradle** can be found in the [Wiki](../../wiki).